 Giving Something Back

 Alan Robertson has been a volunteer at The Prince & Princess of Wales Hospice since 2018.
-His journey began as a ward volunteer, where he spent time chatting with patients and bringing them a cup of tea.
+He began as a ward volunteer, spending time chatting with patients and bringing them a cup of tea.
+Although stepping into the role felt outside his comfort zone at first, Alan quickly found that he loved it and valued the many meaningful conversations he shared.

-Following the pandemic, Alan moved into a reception volunteer role, where he welcomes visitors and helps them find their way around the hospice.
+Following the pandemic, Alan moved into a reception volunteer role.
+He now welcomes visitors to the hospice and helps them find their way around the building.
+Being there for people during what can be a very difficult time in their lives continues to bring him a strong sense of purpose.

 Planning for the Future